jgscott/STA380/exercises/README.md

 You should assume that your portfolios are rebalanced each day at zero transaction cost.
 For example, if you're allocating your wealth evenly among 5 ETFs, you always redistribute your wealth at the end of each day so that the equal five-way split is retained, regardless of that day's appreciation/depreciation.

 Notes:
 - Make sure the portfolios are different from each other!
-(Maybe one sounds safe, another aggressive, another very diverse, etc...)
+(Maybe one seems safe, another aggressive, another very diverse, etc...)
 You're not being graded on what specific portfolios you choose... just provide some context for your choices.
 - If you're unfamiliar with value at risk (VaR), you can refer to any basic explanation of the idea, e.g. [here](https://en.wikipedia.org/wiki/Value_at_risk), [here](http://www.investopedia.com/articles/04/092904.asp), or [here](http://people.stern.nyu.edu/adamodar/pdfiles/papers/VAR.pdf).